michaelpmurphy/BCB546X_Unix_Assignment/README.md

 It turns out there are a total of 17 SNPs that have multiple positions in the genome -- 6 that are located on multiple chromosomes, and 11 located at multiple positions on the same chromosome.

 (NOTE: For this exercise, the actual data processing steps did not require place-holder characters in the blank fields to make the commands function properly.
-However, since such issues could easily arise in general applications -- and since the characters are easy to remove from files as a final step -- the data processing below was still performed on the files containing these characters.)
+However, since such issues could easily arise in general applications -- and since the characters are easy to remove from files as a final step -- the data processing below was still performed with the files containing these characters.)

 ###Joining the Files